-WPAGE MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS .
-CERTIFICATE OF DEATH 20431 stated EXACTLY.
-PHYSICIANS should state statement of OCCUPATION is very important.
-1. PLACE OF DEATH Registration District No......
-Primary Registration District No. Registered No. 2.
-FULL NAME (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 14025 statement of OCCUPATION is very important.
+PHYSICIANS should Registered No. ... (a) Residence.
+(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
 MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS 3.
 SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) amuel HEREBY CERTIFY, That I attended deceased from 5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at .// 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE DAYS If LESS than 1 YEARS MONTHSbrs. day,mig.
-8. OCCUPATION OF DECEASED so that it may be properly (a) Trade, profession, or particular kind of work.
-CONTRIBUTORY. (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer).. (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) OF DEATH?....
-(STATE OR COUNTRY) PRECEDE DEATHI 10.
-NAME OF FATHER / N. B.-Every item of information sh CAUSE OF DEATH in plain terms, WAS THERE 11.
-BIRTHPLACE OF FATHER (CITY OR (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOWN) (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suscidal, or (STATE OR COUNTRY) HOMICIDAL.
+DATE OF DEATH (MONTH, DAY AND YEAR) & DIVORCED (write the word).
+17. I HEREBY CERTIFY, That I attended deceased from ............
+SA.
+IF MARRIED, WIDOWED, HUSBAND OF (OR) WIFE OR 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR If LESS than 1 7.
+AGE YEARS MONTHS DAYS arefully supplied.
+AGE she may be properly classified. brs. .....min.
+8. OCCUPATION/OF DECEASED carefully supplied. (a) Trade, profession, or perficular kind of work ......
+CONTRIBUTORY (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer) . (darstin) (c) Name of employer 18.
+WHERE WAS DISEASE CONFACTED N. B.-Every item of information should be ex CAUSE OF DEATH in plain terms, so that it 9.
+BIRTHPLACE (CITY OR TOWN) .....
+IF NOT AT PLACE OF SEATH?....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.....
+DATE OF.....
+10. NAME OF FATHER 12.
+MAIDEN NAME OF MOTHER \State the Disease Causing Death, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN) MEANS AND NATURE OF INJURY, and (2) whether Accommutal, Suncipal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT 15.
+14. INFORMANT/ (Address) 15.